Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can let the insurer know your preferred payment method on the claims form.
 Generally, you can elect to receive the death benefit via a check or direct deposit into your bank account.

-Depending on the provider, you might also be able to convert the death benefit into an annuity.
+Depending on the insurer, you might also be able to convert the death benefit into an annuity.

 What is an accelerated death benefit?